 Did Jesus drink and make fermented wine?

 Unfortunately this is one of those subjects that has been misunderstood by the church at large.
 For it seems that there are those who try to make scripture read in such a way as to say that drinking any alcoholic beverage is wrong.
 They even declare that the wine that Jesus made was only grape juice.
 And of course, this is not scriptural.
 I do believe that these same people are sincere in their faith and mean well, for wine and other alcoholic beverages have caused many problems.
+So, we must not look down on those who choose not to drink and to be careful not stumbling them with our drinking.
 But to twist scripture in such a way as to fit our own theological view is wrong also.
-So, let us see what God's word does say on this subject.
+So, whether we choose to drink or not, let us not look down or judge each other on this issue.
+For it's God who has given us freedom in this area.

 First of all, getting drunk is a sin.
-And if it’s abused to the point of one being a drunkard (one who continually gets intoxicated), it can keep that person from entering the Kingdom of God (1 Corinthians 6:9-10).
+And if it’s abused to the point of one being a drunkard (one who continually gets intoxicated), it can harm a persons relationship with God and even keep him (or her) from entering the Kingdom of God (1 Corinthians 6:9-10).
 However, that does not mean that you throw the baby out with the bathwater.
 We should not demonize something just because there are those that abuse it.
 Anything can be abused.
 And whatever you do abuse, you can be sure that you're committing a sin.
 And the reason should be clear.
 If what you do causes you to be unfruitful and even harmful, then you are being counterproductive.
 Jesus said if any branch in me does not bear fruit then it is removed.
 Also, He goes on to say that the will of the Father is that you bear much fruit (John 15).

 So, we can see from what was just mentioned that whatever causes you to be unfruitful causes you to sin.
 This would include excessive drinking, wrongful sexual activity, watching ungodly movies, or anything else that’s counterproductive.
 You may already know that there are warnings in the bible concerning sexual misconduct.
 Now does that mean we are to refrain from it all together?
 I firmly believe sexual misbehavior has caused more harm within the family structure than anything else on this earth.
 It has been used to violate woman, young children, men, as well as animals, and is the cause of many deceases as well.
 But again, should we throw it out and encourage everyone to become celibate?
 Of course not.
 So why would we do that with wine or any other alcoholic drinks?